Ed Healey

-Early years
+Early life and college

 Healey was born in 1894 in Indian Orchard, a neighborhood at the northeast end of Springfield, Massachusetts.
 His parents, Edward F. Healey Sr. and Nora Healey were the children of Irish immigrants, both born in Massachusetts.
 His father worked in the street sprinkler business and later as a contractor in the wood business.
 Healey had four older sisters and one younger sister.

 Healey attended Central High School in Springfield, Massachusetts.
 He then attended and played college football at the College of the Holy Cross in Worcester, Massachusetts, in 1914 and at Dartmouth College in Hanover, New Hampshire, for three years.
 In Healey's three years with the Dartmouth football program, the teams compiled records of 5–2–2 (1916), 5–3 (1917), and 6–1–1 (1919).
 Walter Camp reportedly called Healey "the best tackle I ever saw."

-Professional football
+Professional career

 Rock Island Independents

 Healey began playing professional football with the Rock Island Independents in 1920, the inaugural season of the National Football League (known as the American Professional Football Association until 1922).
 He helped lead the 1920 Rock Island team to a 6–2–2 record, good for fourth place out of 14 teams.

-Healey remained with Rock Island during its 1922 season when the team compiled a 4–2–1 record and finished in fifth place out of 21 teams.
+Healey remained with Rock Island during its 1921 season when the team compiled a 4–2–1 record and finished in fifth place out of 21 teams.

 Healey began the 1922 NFL season with Rock Island.
-The team opened its season with a 19–14 victory over the Green Bay Packers before losing a close game, 10–6, against the Chicago Bears.
-George Halas, owner, coach and player for the Bears, was impressed with Healey's tough tackling, including tackling of Halas, and bought Healey's contract for $100.
-Healey thus became the first NFL player to be sold to another club.
-Healey later recalled his pleasure at joining a team with superior facilities: "At Rock Island, we had no showers and seldom a trainer.
-At Wrigley Field, we had a nice warm place to dress and nice warm showers."
+After the Islanders completed their seventh and final game of the 1922 season, a losing contest against the Chicago Bears, Independents team owner Walter Flanagan sold the contract of his star 28-year old tackle to the team that had just defeated them.
+Bears co-owner and starting right end George Halas later offered a colorful tale of how the deal was done.

+Halas indicated that he had been blocking against Healey and did "just a wee bit of holding" in order to spring star halfback and Bears co-owner Dutch Sternaman for a 7 yard gain.
+"Holding!" the tough guy Healey allegedly stormed, "You were holding me, Halas!
+Do that again and I'll knock your block off!"
+The same play was run again, with Halas using the same illegal technique to generate a similar result.
+"I was still on my hands and knees," Halas recounted, "when some sixth sense told me to duck....
+It's a darned good thing I did, by golly, for Healy's fist whizzed past my nose so fast it buried itself up to the wrist in the ground."
+Halas stated that "right then I decided I would rather have Healey on my side than playing against me."